Site URL: ScamXposer.com

 ScamX seems to change his recommendations frequently.
 These were his recommendations about 1 year ago, and has since cycled through many.
 As of Jan 1 2014, here are his new recommendations:

 How can someone change their recommendations every few months?
-It's probably because the products have now gone broke or at least the hype has died down.
-I have been recommending the same product for over 1 years now, and actually using it for over 4 years.
+It’s probably because the products have now gone broke or at least the hype has died down.
+I have been recommending the same product for about 8 y ears now.
 Many people believe I only make my money by “recruiting” but the majority of my income is made by following my own advice.

 I have done reviews of 3/5 of them, and none of them received good scores.
 In fact, these are some of the most popular scams I’ve reviewed.
 It seems that these products were chosen purely as a way to generate income, not because they are actually good products.
 Here are my reviews.